bostontrader/crypto-docker/README.md

 3. Build an image that only supports the command line tools such as coind or coin-cli, but no GUI.

-4. Build an image that supports coin-qt.
+4. Build an image that also supports coin-qt.
 The running container will communicate with an external VNC viewer in order to see the GUI.

 5. Build an image that contains gdb and gdbgui.
 The running container will communicate with an external web browser to enable graphical debugging of the software.

-# It Comes in Two Flavors
+# Now in Three Flavors

 ## Legacy Edition

 The project originated with the First Dockerfile.
-As with mice, cats, and children, where there was one, soon there were more.
+But as with one's experience with mice, cats, and children, where there was one, soon there were more.
 Without benefit of hindsight we did things in a certain way that we might cringe at today.
 As time goes on we'll eventually revisit and update the Legacy Dockerfiles, but until then, they still exist and still need your love and understanding.

 ## Xtreme Edition

-The Xtreme edition represents our present level of understanding.
-Perhaps not quite on the level of divine inspiration, but there are some signifigant changes, hopefully for the better.
+The Xtreme edition is our failed attempt to DRY the blizzard of Dockerfiles.
+Although a superficially worthy goal, as with most things computing, this proved to be easier said than done.
+More on this later.

+## 2020 Edition

+This edition represents our present cutting-edge understanding of these Dockerfiles.

-# TL;DR. Getting Started
+# Getting Started

 1. From a shell window, clone the repo and enter the directory.